Thuanthantho/Final_Android/README.md

 Before presentation:
 + We have do some functions such as login, register, map and routing, confirming payment, edit profile, save full data of users in realtime database.
-+ Teacher feebacks: sos button, back navigation, driver role, trip status.
++ Teacher feedbacks: sos button, back navigation, driver role, trip status.

 When we finish: